Libagon: List of former chief executives

-Tourism

-Libagon offers several natural and cultural attractions backed by official sources.
+Notable sites

 Patag Daku Rainforest

 Patag Daku ("big plain") is a 500-hectare rainforest on the slopes above Libagon town.
 Guided treks traverse dense vegetation over approximately six hours, connecting to Pacific coastal vistas.

-Hindag-an Falls

-Hindag-an Falls, located 1 kilometer from the St. Bernard town center, features a series of cascades with visitor pools ranging from 0.6 to 4.5 meters in depth.

-Pangi Black Sand Beach

-Pangi Beach contains fine black sand of volcanic origin.
-Its formation likely relates to historic lava-sea interactions, though no active volcano exists nearby.

-Biasong Springs

-Biasong Springs in Barangay Biasong supplies clear spring water to a concrete-lined pool used for local recreation.

-Peter's Mound

-Peter's Mound is an offshore coral pinnacle 200 m from Otikon shores, noted for diverse reef fish and depths from 10 m to over 40 m.

 Municipal Town Hall

 The century-old Spanish-style municipal hall, located in Libagon's plaza, is listed among Southern Leyte's heritage buildings.

 Old Seaport and Rizal Park

 Ruins of the prewar seaport at Jubas and the adjacent Rizal Park are municipal heritage sites commemorating Libagon's maritime history and national hero José Rizal.

 Education

 The Parish Convent and Libagon Academy

 The Parish Convent, built adjacent to the town church, survived wartime fires and numerous typhoons and earthquakes.
 From 1945 to 1949, rooms in the friary housed the municipality's first Catholic secondary school, initially known as Libagon High School, Inc.

 The school's curriculum combined the "3 R's" (reading, writing, and arithmetic) with catechism instruction and Spanish language classes.
 Students are also trained in music for the church choir and town band.

 In 1949, following a recommendation by the Bureau of Private Schools, the board renamed the institution Libagon Academy and reconstituted it as the non-profit Libagon Academy Foundation, Inc., directing all proceeds toward campus improvements.
 The academy remains the only Catholic secondary school in the municipality.